Aapakaaq/FocusJournal/README.md

 The project is in a very early state.

 Future plans includes:
-1. Being able to create a new journal
-2. Option to submit line on dot rather than enter - or other possible character
+1. Option to submit line on dot rather than enter - or other possible character
-3. Export to different files
+2. Export to different files
-4. Dark mode
+3. Dark mode
-5. A more throughout README file :-)
+4. A more throughout README file :-)